 Certain countries are easier to access than others, as well.

-It’s fairly standard practice to drive a South African car into Namibia, but most rental car agencies will not allow you to drive into Mozambique (and those that do expect you to pay handsomely for the privilege).
+It’s fairly standard to drive a South African car into Namibia, for example, but most rental car agencies will not allow you to drive into Mozambique (and those that do expect you to pay handsomely for the privilege).

 Flying in South Africa